jsDrome/ipwa-cli/readme.md

 # iPWA

-🔥 Isomorphic progressive web native cloud monorepo generator.
+🔥 Isomorphic progressive web native cloud monorepo generator with a codebase with only code.

 ## How this works